-Identity theft is one of the most common crimes out there today, and criminals are constantly finding new ways to steal your information.
-These crimes involve the fraudulent use of the components that make up someone’s identity, such as SSNs, driver’s licenses, or credit cards.
-Hiring a lawyer greatly improves your ability to recover money stolen from your accounts.
+Identity theft is one of the most common crimes in the modern world, and criminals are constantly finding new ways to steal your information.
+These crimes involve the fraudulent use of components of your identity, such as SSNs, driver’s licenses, or credit cards.

-Note that thieves may have used your identity to open new financial accounts without your knowledge.
-Other criminal actions can include fake tax returns, purchase property or vehicles, and even may have received medical care under your insurance.
-While dealing with customer service departments for a solution, an experienced Phoenix, AZ attorney can fast-track the process when handling customer service departments, so you can get the attention of companies and recover your losses.
+Thieves may have already used your identity to open new financial accounts without your knowledge.
+Other criminal actions can include fake tax returns, fraudulent purchases, and receiving medical care under your insurance.
+While dealing with customer service departments for a solution, an experienced Phoenix, AZ attorney can fast-track the process.
+In some circumstances, taking this step is necessary to get the attention of companies and recover your losses.

 How Does Identity Theft Happen in Phoenix, Arizona?

-Identity theft can happen in a number of ways.
+Identity theft can happen in many ways.
 Hackers are constantly advancing their data-stealing techniques.
-However, there are some tried and true causes of identity theft that every consumer should be aware of:
+However, there are some long-standing causes of identity theft that every consumer should be aware of:

-- Data Breaches – In today’s digital age, companies often store personal financial information for subscription services, autopay, or express checkout.
+- Data Breaches – Companies often store personal financial information for subscriptions, auto-pay, or express checkout.
 Hackers can break into these companies’ servers to extract the personal information of thousands of people at a time.

 - ATM or Card Skimmers – Hackers can place devices called skimmers that read your card’s information when you use it.
-The most common places for skimmers to be placed are in ATM devices or at gas pumps.
-Some have even been discovered at convenience stores and pharmacies.
+The most common places for skimmers to are in ATM devices or at gas pumps.
+Some have even found their way into convenience stores and pharmacies.

-- Digital Malware and Viruses – Hackers can access your personal information through phishing, fake websites, and file-sharing networks.
+- Digital Malware and Viruses – Hackers can access your information through phishing, fake websites, and file-sharing networks.
 Be vigilant when receiving emails from questionable accounts or when browsing online.
-In many cases, hackers will disguise their phishing attempts as recognizable brands or platforms.
+Often, hackers will disguise their phishing attempts as recognizable brands or platforms.

-- Physical Theft – Thieves can gain access to your personal information from stealing your mail, purse, or wallet.
-It is important to keep your personal belongings secure at all times and shred confidential information before throwing it out.
+- Physical Theft – Thieves can access your personal information by stealing your mail, purse, or wallet.
+It’s critical to keep your personal belongings secure and shred confidential information before throwing it out.

-- Change Of Address – Another creative way hackers can steal your information is by changing your address with the services you use.
-Once the mail is rerouted to the new address, they can access whatever personal or financial information you normally get sent to your real address.
+- Change Of Address – Another creative way hackers can steal your information is by changing your address with different services you use.
+Once the mail reroutes to the new address, they can access the information you normally get sent to your real address.

-- Public WiFi – While public WiFi networks are convenient, rarely do they encrypt the connection.
-Most competent hackers can break into public networks and remotely access any devices that are connected to them.
-It is best to only use public WiFi networks if absolutely necessary, and always with a VPN.
+- Public WiFi – While public WiFi networks are convenient, they rarely encrypt the connection.
+Most competent hackers can break into public networks and remotely access devices connected to them.
+Only use public WiFi networks if absolutely necessary, and always with a VPN.

 How Can I Detect Identity Theft?

-Sometimes it can be hard to know if your identity has been compromised.
-However, if you are vigilant with your passwords and online presence you can become aware of several signs that point to identity theft.
+Sometimes it can be hard to know if your identity has become compromised.
+However, if you are vigilant with your passwords and online presence, you can become aware of several signs that point to identity theft.
 Be on the lookout for the following: